Decarbonize Solutions

 Picture

-This type of unit cost £650 and can be installed in a day.
+Air to Air heat pump kits can be bought for ≈ £750 and can be installed in a day.
 It generates roughly 2.5kW of heating or cooling for 670w of input.
 COP 3.7

 Pros